schollz/makebreakbeat/README.md

 # Documentation

+this script is actually *two* scripts - *makebreakbeat/bybuilding* and *makebreakbeat/bysplicing*. the name of each script corresponds to a different methods of breaking the beat. in both the controls and UI is exactly the same:

 - press K2 to generate beat
 - press K3 to toggle playing
 - use any E to change sample

+the scripts themselves are separated because it was easier.

+## make breakbeats *by building*

+the *bybuilding* script splits a file into pieces based on the positions of the onsets and then rebuilds the audio one piece at a time, by selecting a piece and adding effects to it and then appending it to the file.

 to "break" a beat, this script first determines the tempo of the input file. it then determines onsets based on the tempo (minimum distance being sixteenth notes) and splits the input file into slices by onset markers. it then takes each slice and manipulates the slice with effects with some probability. the manipulated slice is then appended to an audio file at a position quantized to the desired tempo (set by norns clock). all the effect probabilities are available to modify in the parameters.